 Photography Business Space

 • Start as a Home Based Business.
-That $2,000/month Photography Studio / Office will put you under!
+That $2,000/month Photography Studio / Office in town will put you under!

 • Rent a PO Box if you don’t want customers coming to your home at all hours of the day and night.